 When Is a Gun Not a Firearm?

-"The design characteristics examined by ATF to determine when a frame or receiver blank, casting, or machined body becomes a [regulated] frame or receiver depend on the kind and type of firearm," ATF representative CeCe Gwathmey explains in an email.
+"The design characteristics examined by ATF to determine when a frame or receiver blank, casting, or machined body becomes a frame or receiver depend on the kind and type of firearm," ATF representative CeCe Gwathmey explained in an email in 2020.

 Guns and Serial Numbers